The definition keeps changing

-Not so long ago a man who treated his wife and kids well and brought home a regular paycheck passed the test.
+It wasn't so long ago that a man who treated his wife and kids well and brought home a regular paycheck would be admired.
 If he took an interest in his children, so much the better.

-Maybe Dad attended his children's ball games and school programs, maybe not.
-It was okay if he said, "Sorry, I'm just too tired from work."
+Back then, maybe a father read to his kids and attended his children's ball games and school programs, maybe not.
+If he said, "Sorry, I'm just too tired from work," his family gave him no static.

-Mom and the kids would be sympathetic.
-"Oh, poor Dad, you work so hard.
+Instead, Mom and the kids would be sympathetic.
+"Oh, poor Dad, you worked so hard all day.
 No wonder you're worn out."

-From earliest times any Christian wife felt doubly blessed if her husband loved Jesus and went to church with the family.
+From earliest times a Christian wife felt doubly blessed if her husband loved Jesus and went to church with the family.

 He who fears the LORD has a secure fortress, and for his children it will be a refuge.
 Proverbs 14:26 NIV

-Moms today typically expect Dad to be on hand for kid things.
+Currently, not so many people agree with that approach.
+Today, most moms expect (or at least, hope) Dad will be on hand for kid things.
 After all, didn't they agree they would be equal partners in rearing their children?

-When life gets in the way and he can't--or she can't--the parent who feels stuck with filling in might say nothing, just paste on a tight smile and take over.
+Life often blocks good intentions, leaving Mom (or Dad) to fly solo.
+The parent who feels stuck with filling in may say nothing, just paste on a tight smile and take over.

-Next time Mom and Dad see each other, tension may crackle the air.
-One says the other has not lived up to expectations and gets a response like, "What about the time you ... ?"
+Next time this couple sees each other, tension may crackle the air.
+One says the other has not lived up to expectations and gets a response like, "Well, what about the time you ... ?"

-Most couples who've logged a few years of marriage would say this:
+Most couples who've logged a few years of marriage learn a better way and likely would say something like this:

 Give up trying to prove who's more "right."
-When one "wins," both lose.
+When one "wins," both of you lose.

-A wise older friend gave my husband and me good advice early on.
-"Don't get so much into your role as parents that you have nothing left between you once you're back to the two of you."
+Early on, a wise older friend gave my husband and me good advice.
+"Don't get so much into your role as parents that you have nothing left between you once your children are wrapped up in their own lives."

 Your healthy marriage relationship builds lasting strength into your children.

 Nobody's perfect.
-Author Patsy Clairmont says our "cracks" allow the light of Jesus to shine through us.
+Years ago author Patsy Clairmont said our "cracks" allow the light of Jesus to shine through us.

-So let's cut each other some slack.
-Let's be quick to forgive and accept each other.
+So in all our dealings but especially within our marriage and family, let's cut each other some slack.
+Let's show grace and be quick to forgive and accept each other as yes, imperfect people.
 And our sons and daughters, too.

 Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the spirit through the bond of peace.
 Ephesians 4:2-3 NIV

-What if Father's Day dredges up old hurts?
+Does the idea of Father's Day dredge up old hurts?

-Many adults still ache to hear their father say, "I love you."
+It's a sad fact that many adults still ache to hear their father say the words, "I love you."

-There's only one requirement.
-It means being willing to lay down that battered bundle of pain at the foot of the cross and leave it there.
+It means being willing to lay down our battered bundle of pain at the foot of the cross and leave it there.
+Over and over, if necessary, until finally, we can let it go.
+We can't heal if we insist on picking it up again.

 Jesus Christ fills our empty places with his love and makes us whole.